ANACOSTIA RIVER OUTDOOR VOLUNTEER TRAIL

 The Anacostia River Outdoor Volunteer Adventure Trail is a powerful new collaboration transforming the volunteer experience across the Anacostia River area.
 Led by the Friends of the National Arboretum (FONA), twelve local environmental organizations have joined forces to strengthen and diversify outdoor volunteerism.

-Our shared goal is to break down barriers and create new pathways for everyone to discover the joy and benefits of volunteering—whether you are planting gardens, cleaning up waterways, or sharing fresh produce with neighbors.
+Our shared goal is to break down barriers and create new pathways for everyone to discover the joy and benefits of volunteering.
+There are so many ways to give back—whether you are planting gardens, cleaning up waterways, or sharing fresh produce with neighbors.

-Click the map to view in full screen, or click here for a downloadable version.
+Click the poster to view in full screen, or click here for a downloadable version.

-We’re turning volunteering into an adventure with the Anacostia River Outdoor Volunteer Adventure Trail Map.
-Use this interpretive map as your guide to get outside, connect with nature, and make a direct impact in your community!
+We’re turning volunteering into an adventure with the Anacostia River Outdoor Volunteer Adventure Trail.
+We created a volunteer passport and poster to highlight volunteer opportunities in the Anacostia watershed and serve as your guide to get outside and make an impact in your community!

-To make volunteering fun, interconnected, and exploratory.
-The map is one step towards building a more connected, supportive, and vibrant volunteer ecosystem in the Anacostia River Watershed.
+Our goal is to make volunteering more fun, accessible, and exploratory.
+The trail is one step towards building a more interconnected and vibrant volunteer ecosystem in the Anacostia River area.

 View the list of volunteer opportunities below and sign up on the organization’s website to get started.